 Thank you for your time, anything you want to say, that I missed to focus my questions on?

-Really thanks for your very interesting questions, we love get in touch with such zines from all around the world: we hope to come Bulgaria for a couple of gigs to know Bulgarian people and learn something about Bulgarian DIY scene.
+Really thanks for your very interesting questions, we love get in touch with such zines from all around the world.
 A big hug and take care!